julianburr/julianburr.de/src/pages/til/why-css-variables-are-awesome.md

 }
 ```

-Now if this is on a library level, you could use the file in your project as is and change the base color of the theme by simply overwriting the variable...
+Now, if this is on a library level, you could pull in the above definitions into your project (e.g. via a `styles.min.css`) and change the base color of the theme by simply overwriting the variable on your style sheets:

 ```css
 :root {